How to Grow Tomatoes

-- Put your support stakes or structures in place before you plant your young plants so you do not disturb the plants root system later on.
-A good trick is to recycle old pantyhose and use them to tie plants to support structures – they are soft so won’t damage the stem.
+- Put your support stakes or structures in place before planting so you do not disturb the young plants root system later on.
+A good trick is to recycle old pantyhose and use them to tie plants to support structures – they are soft so won’t damage the stem and invite disease.

 - It’s important to always have a good layer of mulch around your plants, especially in the summer months, to retain moisture, add nutrition and suppress weeds.